Leahkkkkk/GailBot/plugin_suite/gb_hilab_suite/DOCUMENT.md

 Algorithm:
  If the start time of the next utterance is smaller than the end time of the current utterance, four overlap nodes will be inserted to the tree.
-The four labels marks 1. starts of the fist overlap, 2. end of the first overlap 3. start of the second overlap 4. end of the second overlap
+The four labels marks:
+  1. starts of the fist overlap,
+  2. end of the first overlap
+  3. start of the second overlap
+  4. end of the second overlap

 ## Layer01 : pauses
 Inserts new nodes into the binary search tree, which represents pauses.
 The new node insertion is determined by a certain floor transfer offset (FTO)